 CCA Relief Actions

 - The San Francisco Public Utilities Commission partnered with NextEra Energy Resources to provide $170,000 in grant funding for COVID-19 relief efforts in Blythe, California and its surrounding area in Riverside County.
 The SFPUC’s local clean energy program, CleanPowerSF, contracted with a subsidiary of NextEra Energy Resources to expand a solar array in the area.
-SFPUC will also provide one-time bill credits to eligible CleanPowerSF customers in October.
-The relief program will offer credits of $50 for single-family homes, $3,000 for multi-family residential buildings and $750 for nonprofit or small commercial accounts—the equivalent to a month’s worth of savings on the average customer’s electricity bill.
+SFPUC provided one-time bill credits to eligible CleanPowerSF customers in October.
+The relief program offered credits of $50 for single-family homes, $3,000 for multi-family residential buildings and $750 for nonprofit or small commercial accounts—the equivalent to a month’s worth of savings on the average customer’s electricity bill.

-- East Bay Community Energy will contribute more than $1 million to 12 communities to support relief efforts; is spearheading an initiative soliciting donations from large commercial customers, with the goal of raising $1 million in April for the County food bank and Meals on Wheels programs; has approved $70,000 in grants to local support programs at Alameda County Community Food Bank and Meals-on-Wheels of Alameda County; and has allocated over $300,000 in additional funds to use for community grants in our response to COVID-19 and is developing effective strategies to utilize these funds.
+- East Bay Community Energy contributed more than $1 million to 12 communities to support relief efforts; spearheaded an initiative soliciting donations from large commercial customers, with the goal of raising $1 million for the County food bank and Meals on Wheels programs; approved $70,000 in grants to local support programs at Alameda County Community Food Bank and Meals-on-Wheels of Alameda County; and allocated over $300,000 in additional funds to use for community grants in our response to COVID-19 and is developing effective strategies to utilize these funds.

 - Lancaster Choice Energy created the Grocery Workers Appreciation Program which provides eligible grocery workers who are LCE customers with a one-time credit of up to $50 on their LCE charges.
 The program is a demonstration of Lancaster’s gratitude to frontline grocery workers.
 LCE is also participating in the city’s Restaurant Rescue Program.